Item 15: Understand the borrow checker

 Borrow Rules

-• any number of immutable references to the item, or
+• Any number of immutable references to the item

-So a method that takes multiple immutable references can be fed references to the same item:
+So a function that takes multiple immutable references can be fed references to the same item:

 fn both_zero(left: &Item, right: &Item) -> bool {